fivetran/fivetran_sdk/development-guide.md

 Sort of.
 We will email you the logs for a failed sync through support but the number of log messages is limited and this is a slow process for debugging in general.
 What you need to do is add your own logging for your own platform of choice so you are not reliant on us for logs.
 Plus, that way, you can implement alerts, monitoring, etc.

 ### Is it normal that, for a sync, there is an upsert event followed by a truncate event?
 Yes, definitely.
 This is most likely an initial sync where there is nothing but upsert operations, all followed by a truncate, which is meant to (soft) delete any rows that may have existed prior to the initial sync starting.
 This is done to make sure all rows that may have existed prior to the initial sync are marked as deleted (since we cannot be sure the initial sync will necessarily overwrite them all).
 The "before timestamp" is key to the truncate operation so you don't just mark the entire table deleted.
-It should pick out the rows that existed prior to the sync starting, in other words, `_fivetran_synced` < "truncate before timestamp".
+It should pick out the rows that existed prior to the sync starting, in other words, where `_fivetran_synced` < "truncate before timestamp".